 Our work with ISR inhibition demonstrates a way to break that cycle, and restore cognitive abilities that had become walled off over time.

 If these findings in mice translate into human physiology, they offer hope and a tangible strategy to sustain cognitive ability as we age.”

 https://elifesciences.org/articles/62048 “Small molecule cognitive enhancer reverses age-related memory decline in mice”

 I’m curious as to why sulforaphane hasn’t been mentioned even once in Dr. Paul Clayton’s blog, which started three years ago.
-Do hundreds of sulforaphane studies performed in this century not contribute to his perspective?
+Do thousands of sulforaphane studies performed in this century not contribute to his perspective?
 Polyphenols are mentioned a dozen times, yet they are 1% bioavailable compared with 80% “small molecule” sulforaphane.